IR-Agent: Expert-Inspired LLM Agents for Structure Elucidation from Infrared Spectra: Preliminaries

 \subsection{Problem setup}

-\textbf{Task Description.} Given an IR spectrum $\mathcal{X} \in \mathbb{R}^{1 \times L}$ as input, where $L$ denotes the number of absorbance values corresponding to wavenumber positions (i.e., the length of the spectrum), \proposed~predicts the raw SMILES representation of the corresponding molecule, a process known as molecular structure elucidation.
-We primarily assume an analysis setting in which only the IR spectrum is available for an unknown material, as this reflects a more practical and common scenario in early-stage compound elucidation, where additional information is often limited or unavailable.
-Since our framework is designed to flexibly accommodate scenarios where supplementary \textit{chemical information}—such as atom types, the number of carbon atoms, or scaffold structures—is available, we also explore its applicability to more informed analytical settings (Section \ref{Incorporating Prior Knowledge into Agent Reasoning}).
+\textbf{Task Description.} Given an IR spectrum $\mathcal{X} \in \mathbb{R}^{1 \times L}$ of a molecule as input, where $L$ denotes the number of absorbance values corresponding to wavenumber positions, \proposed~predicts the raw SMILES representation of the molecule, a process known as molecular structure elucidation. {While some studies \citep{wu2025transformer, alberts2024leveraging} assume that the ground-truth chemical formula is always available along with the IR spectrum, our setting considers only the IR spectrum.
+In practice, obtaining the exact formula of an unknown material is often unrealistic.
+Although mass spectrometry (MS) is commonly employed, it is costly and time-consuming \citep{vas2004solid}, difficult to interpret \citep{rolland2021approaches}, and still leaves the derivation of an exact formula as a highly non-trivial challenge \citep{bocker2016fragmentation, goldman2023mist}.
+Thus, we adopt a setting where the chemical formula is not used, employing a translator that directly predicts SMILES from IR spectra.
+Since our framework can also incorporate supplementary \textit{chemical information}—such as atom types, carbon counts, or scaffold structures—we further explore its applicability to more informed settings (Section \ref{Incorporating Prior Knowledge into Agent Reasoning}).
+More details about analysis settings are provided in the Appendix\ref{app: IR Spectra Translator}.}

 \textbf{Tools.} In this paper, we specifically design tools to support task-specific analysis as follows: \begin{itemize}[leftmargin=.2in] \item \textit{IR Peak Table Assigner} extracts the peaks from the spectrum and finds relevant substructures from the IR absorption table. \item \textit{IR Spectra Retriever} retrieves IR spectra from the IR Spectra Database that are similar to a given input spectrum. \end{itemize}